dustalov/greeb/README.md

     $ gem install greeb

 ## Usage

-Greeb can help you solve simple text processing problems such as tokenization and segmentation.
+Greeb can approach such essential text processing problems as tokenization and segmentation.
+There are two ways to use it:
+1) as a command-line application, 2) as a Ruby library.

+### Command-Line Interface

-It is available as a command line application that reads the input text from STDIN and prints one token per line into STDOUT.
+The `greeb` application reads the input text from `STDIN` and writes one token per line to `STDOUT`.

 ```
 % echo 'Hello http://nlpub.ru guys, how are you?' | greeb